neoforged/Documentation/docs/misc/components.md

 | `score`        | it creates a component for representing `objective`'s score of entity specified by [entity selector][selectors] `name`. |
 | `selector`     | it creates a component for displaying list of names of entities selected by [entity selector][selectors] `pattern`.     |

 A component's text contents are represented by `ComponentContents`.
-These helpers create `ComponentContents`, and wrap it in a `MutableComponent`.
 Notably, subtype `TranslatableContents` not only supports [localization][internalization] but also [text formatting][formatting].

 Applying Style
 --------------

-Components can be formatted (e.g., bold, click actions, color) via `Style`s.
-`Style`s are immutable, creating a new `Style` each time when modified.
+Components can be formatted (e.g., bold, click actions, color) via `Style`s. `Style`s are immutable, creating a new `Style` each time when modified.
 The empty style `Style#EMPTY` can be used as a base for configuration.

 Multiple styles can be merged together with `#applyTo(Style other)`; `other` will override all non-configured of the current object.